QualiSystems/devguide_source/_cloudproviders/9.0.0/app-deployment.md

 The *remote_refresh_ip* method retrieves the VM's updated IP address from the cloud provider and sets it on the deployed App resource.
 The IP of the main network interface also needs to be retrieved from the cloud provider.
 Both private and public IPs are retrieved, as appropriate.

-*remote_refresh_ip* is called during the sandbox's setup, after the VM is created and connected to networks.
-It is also called when the user manually triggers the App's **Refresh Ip** command in the sandbox.
+*remote_refresh_ip* is run automatically during the sandbox's setup, after the VM is created and connected to networks, and can also be run manually by the sandbox end-user by running the **Refresh IP** command in the sandbox.

-**Note:** You can choose not to implement this method, depending on your needs.
-You should implement this method if the VM address will not be allocated during the **deploy** method or you plan on changing the address via another command.
+**Note:** This method is mandatory.
+However, you can choose to disable the call to this method during setup using the **Wait for IP** attribute.
+For details, see [Controlling App Deployment Orchestration]({{site.baseurl}}/cloudproviders/{{pageVersion}}/controlling-app-deployment-orchestration.html).

 ### Signature